 Bio + CV

-While a graduate student at the University of Virginia, I transcribed, translated, and decrypted letters for The Papers of James Madison, designed a database for The Dolley Madison Digital Edition, and served as Design Researcher for Documents Compass, a digital consulting organization for documentary editors and a service provider of the Virginia Foundation for the Humanities.
+While a graduate student at the University of Virginia, I transcribed, translated, and decrypted letters for The Papers of James Madison, and I was a founding employee and Design Researcher for Documents Compass, a digital consulting organization for documentary editors and a service provider of the Virginia Foundation for the Humanities.
 While at Documents Compass I developed data structures and workflow migrations to create The People of the Founding Era.
 Through these projects I saw firsthand the need for inclusive technical documentation, which brought me to information design and creating DAVILA.